I love to give you praise!

 Once the edit is complete and you’re ready to self-publish, the next crucial step is generating reviews.
 A great way to start is with a comprehensive review from your editor.
-Our editorial reviews are accurate, well-written, and always positive in nature.
-We include a brief summary of your work along with our praise, and also provide a condensed review to meet Amazon’s specifications.
+My editorial reviews are accurate, well-written, and always positive in nature.
+I include a brief summary of your work along with my praise (no spoilers!).
+I'll also provide you with a condensed review to meet Amazon’s specifications.

-Editorial reviews are offered exclusively for our editing clients.
-If we don’t feel we can write a positive review for your work, then our job as your editor is not yet complete.
+Editorial reviews are offered exclusively for my book editing clients.
+If I don’t feel I can write a positive review for your work, then my job as your editor is not yet complete.

 L.B.
 Alexander | Swan Lake

 William Wolfe, of The Wolfe Group, is the alpha hero that sells romance novels, especially those tending toward the erotic side, but former ballet dancer, April Ekdahl, is the smart, classy, resilient heroine that female readers need to discover.